vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 ### **7.1 What is Markov Decision Process?**

-- Markov decision process (MDP) is a discrete time stochastic control process.
-It provides a mathematical framework for modeling decision making in situations where outcomes are partly random and partly under the control of a decision maker.
+- Markov decision process (MDP) is a control process that provides a mathematical framework for modeling decision making in situations where outcomes are partly random and partly under the control of a decision maker.

 - MDP is used to describe the environment for the RL, and almost all the RL problem can be formalized using MDP.